momtr/Drawing-Database/README.md

-# Node.js-WebApp-Template
+# Drawing Database

-This is a template for a Node.js WebApp.
-It uses the NPM libraray `express` for the server.
+This project has been created to collect data for training an AI. <br>
+It uses Node.js and runs a server locally on port 3000. <br>

+## Dependencies
+- express
+- body-parses
+- dedb (for storing JSON objects)

-## Run
+## Front-End
-Just run `server.js`.
-The server is running on port `3000` by default.
+Here we use p5.js for making the drawing.